 So, how do you raise your own game on the sports front when it comes to what you eat?
 A specific problem such as a gluten allergy is one thing, but if you’re allergy-free, what are the best fuel foods for amateur sportsmen and women?

 Staying with tennis as an example, keep in mind that a match can sometimes take one to three hours, so you need to have eaten between an hour and three hours beforehand, so that you have plenty of fuel reserves.
 This will give you time to build up energy to sustain you through a match.
+It will also stop you getting indigestion and heartburn, despite there being medicines like Zantac to correct them, because it allows your food time to digest.
 Foods high in carbohydrate, with some moderate amounts of protein and that are low in fat are ideal for speedy digestion and absorption.

 Great pre-match snacks